davidhintelmann/slides/README.md

 ## Installation

 To use go lang's present tool you can use either option 1 or 2:
-1. install go lang and the necessary tools
+1. install go lang and the necessary present tool
 2. use [go-talks.appspot.com](https://go-talks.appspot.com/)

 ### Option 1